Evaluating Collective Behaviour of Hundreds of LLM Agents: Results

-For each game, we run 100 cultural evolution simulations and report the frequencies of the winning genes in \cref{table:ce}.
-We also report \emph{welfare efficiency} in the final generation -- the fraction of the gap between minimum and maximum social welfare that is captured.
-See \cref{app:ce} for an example of an individual run.
+\cref{table:ce} shows the mean and standard error of the genotype frequencies, and the welfare efficiency over the last 100 generations.
+We see that the favoured models vary by game and group size, with GPT being the most popular in the CRD, suggesting that its Selfish strategies typically outperform those of other models in this game.
+For all games, with $n=64$ group size, the Selfish attitude dominates, and poor social outcomes are realised.
+This poses a clear risk: where large numbers of agents interact, the deployment of AI assistants may trigger a race to the bottom.

-Unfortunately, for most games and group sizes, the Exploitative attitude dominates.
-This poses a clear risk: the deployment of autonomous agents may trigger a race to the bottom.
-Consequently, poor social outcomes are achieved, particularly with larger group sizes.
+The situation improves for the PGG and CPR with $n=4$, where Collective users remain high, likely due to group selection \citep{nowak06__five_rules_for_the_evolution_of_cooperation}: with smaller groups, it is more likely that some of the groups will consist entirely of Collective prompt agents.
+If these groups significantly outperform other groups, it can create a selection incentive for the Collective gene, even if most Collective users in mixed groups underperform Selfish users.

-Only the CPR reaches a Collective equilibrium for the group size $n=4$.
-This is likely due to two factors.
-First, the difference in reward between Collective groups and Exploitative groups is largest in this game.
-Second, when we have smaller groups, it is more likely that some of the groups will consist entirely of Collective prompt agents.
-These groups will significantly outperform other groups, and in the next generation many copies of their genes will proliferate.
-This is known as group selection \cite{nowak06__five_rules_for_the_evolution_of_cooperation}.
+We saw in \cref{fig:sw} that the Collective strategies over-cooperate in the CRD.
+Achieving optimal welfare efficiency is a very challenging coordination problem when agents are unable to communicate, but this reluctance to defect in Collective majority groups may leave the population more vulnerable to an invasion of Selfish strategies, because in this regime, a strategy that is willing to defect will simply receive higher rewards as it does not threaten the cooperative threshold, leading to an increased incentive to switch to Selfish strategies that defect more.
+However, even though the CRD with $n=4$ has only 18\% Collective users at termination, the welfare efficiency is far better than for $n=64$, in line with the higher performance seen in smaller groups with Selfish majority strategies in \cref{fig:sw}.

-Claude appears to be by far the preferred LLM, suggesting that its Exploitative strategies typically outperform those of other models.
-This is consistent with the PCA analysis showing Claude's Exploitative strategies as highly stereotyped and aggressive: they defect consistently, capturing free-rider gains against more cooperative opponents regardless of model.
+In \cref{app:hyperparam} we investigate the robustness of these results to different choices of $\beta$ and $G$.
+We find that the results are not sensitive to $G$, but are sensitive to the selection strength.
+However, the qualitative conclusion is unchanged: larger groups carry greater risk of poor social outcomes, with the CPR in particular leading to good outcomes for $n=4$.